 How many acupuncture treatments do I need?

-That depends on a variety of factors, including what you are coming in for and how long you’ve had the problem. is it a chronic or acute condition?
+That depends on a variety of factors, including what you are coming in for and how long you’ve had the problem.
+Is it a chronic or an acute condition?

 Acupuncture’s success is determined by the number of treatments received.
 Similarly, if you have a chronic condition, your doctor will not prescribe just one pill to solve the problem.
 Acupuncture works in the same way; a course of treatment is generally required to achieve long-term results.